 (6) If a person upon whom a notice under subsection (2) has been served fails to appear before a Magistrate's Court in accordance with the notice, the Court is to thereupon issue a warrant for the arrest of that person.

-(7) Upon a person arrested pursuant to a warrant issued under subsection (6) being produced before it, a Magistrate's Court is to -
+(7) Upon a person arrested pursuant to a warrant issued under subsection (6) being produced before it, a Magistrate's Court is to proceed as though the person were produced before it under subsection (1).